wp-plugins/events-manager/readme.txt

-Attributes column was not created when the plugin was upgraded, fixed event_time not taken into consideration in ordering events, fixed categories are now displayed in the events table added comment field to the RSVP form and #_COMMENT placeholder in RSVP email templates
+Attributes column was not created when the plugin was upgraded, fixed event_time not taken into consideration in ordering events, fixed categories are now displayed in the events table added comment field to the RSVP form and #_COMMENT placeholder in RSVP email templates added customizable title to small calendar